Tim Shaughnessy

-Tim Shaughnessy was an American politician and six term Democratic member of the Kentucky Senate, where he represented the 19th district.
+Timothy Thomas Shaughnessy (born August 22, 1957) is an American politician and six term Democratic member of the Kentucky Senate, where he represented the 19th district.

 Early life and education

 Shaughnessy attended Jefferson Community College.
 He went on to earn his B.S. from the University of Louisville.
 He then received his MBA from Bellarmine College.
 Shaughnessy was the recipient of Kentucky Jaycees' "outstanding Young Kentuckian" award in 1978.

 Career

 Early career

 Shaughnessy began his career as legislative aid to Jefferson County Commissioner Jim Malone.
 In 1982, Shaughnessy was appointed as a member to the newly created charter commission to study a possible local government reorganization.
-In 1983, the commission voted 17-4 in favor of a city-county merger for Louisville and Jefferson County.
+In 1983, the commission voted 17–4 in favor of a city-county merger for Louisville and Jefferson County.
 Shaughnessy ran as a Democrat for the 30th district of the Kentucky State Legislature, in which he ultimately was defeated by the incumbent and Jefferson Democratic Party Chairman, Tom Burch.